UniPiTechnology/evok/docs/configs/evok_configuration.md

         - `parity` - parity of the Modbus device (`N` / `E` / `O`)
     - `OWBUS`
         - `interval` - interval of values updating
-        - `scan_interval` - new devices will be automatically assigned,
+        - `scan_interval` - new devices will be automatically assigned
         - `owpower` - Circuit of owpower device (for restarting bus; optional parameter)

 ### Device configuration